Why not GitHub? – Because not Git…

 If you feel you’re having “De ja vu”, this is possibly the third time that I’ve written about not using GitHub, or more specifically, not using Git.
 I’ve wrestled with this problem for several years now, and finally, I’m just done trying to use GitHub to host my own projects.
 Fans of git frequently ask me to explain why I can’t use git, or insist that I’m wrong about git, but I don’t think I’m wrong, and I don’t think I’m being unreasonable.
-Git simply isn’t the best version control system for software development, not even close.
+Git simply isn’t the best source code management tool for software development, not even close.
 I’m going to spell out my reasoning here, hopefully once, and for all.

 Git, Subversion, and Me.

 Okay, I’ve spilled the beans so to speak.
 I’m going to be talking about Git with reference to Subversion.
 Why?
 Well because the very first version control system that I was introduced to was Subversion, and I’ve used it for many years.
 I want to be clear however, that I’m not really here to advocate for using subversion.

 You see, as much as I can admit that Git does have strengths, I can also admit that Subversion has weaknesses.
 The simple fact is however, that the strengths that Subversion has, for me, out-weigh its weaknesses, and the opposite is true for Git.

 Having “grown up” on subversion, my development habits make use of subversion features, which git simply doesn’t have.
 Therefore, as I talk about my reasons for being unable to use git, and the advantages of subversion, I do ask that you please keep this one thing in mind: I’m not trying to hate on one product, or promote the other, I’m simply evaluating them from my own personal experience.
 That said, I really don’t like git much.